 All Rehabilitation Solution applications will require documentation to support household and property eligibility.
-Program staff working with the Construction Management firm will assign a qualified construction contractor from the approved pool following a mini-bid process and manage the construction process from start through completion,
+Construction Management staff and selected firm will oversee development of scopes of work and the procurement and/or assignment of a qualified construction contractor from the approved pool following the VIHFA procurement process.
+The construction process will be managed from beginning through completion.

-Program Counselors, Construction Mangers, and VIHFA staff will, on behalf of the homeowner, coordinate the initial property inspection; develop the project budget, scope of work, and estimated cost to repair; select the contractor and have the contract executed; coordinate with the contractor and homeowner; and manage the rehabilitation construction, inspections and payment process through project completion.
+Program Counselors, Construction Managers, and VIHFA staff will, on behalf of the homeowner, coordinate the initial property inspection; develop the project budget, scope of work, and estimated cost to repair; select the contractor and have the contract executed; coordinate with the contractor and homeowner; and manage the rehabilitation construction, inspections, and payment process through project completion.